This page contains information pertaining to the four steps to becoming a member of AROC, our governance structure, and our range of outputs.

 Steps to becoming a member of AROC

-To become an AROC member and participate in the inpatient and/or ambulatory data collection, or to add ambulatory data collection to an existing AROC membership participating in inpatient data collection, you need to complete an AROC Membership form:
+To become an AROC member and participate in one of our data collections, you need to complete an AROC Membership form:

-NEW AROC Members: please download and complete the AROC membership form for new services (pdf)
+AROC Members: please download and complete the AROC membership form (pdf)

 Completed forms should be scanned and emailed back to us.
 Once accepted by AROC you will receive an acknowledgment email and be redirected back to this page.
 If you have any questions about AROC or about completing the AROC Membership form, please do not hesitate to contact us.

 The outcome measure included in the AROC inpatient dataset is the FIM.
 Before you can start collecting data you will need to ensure the appropriate clinical staff at your facility are FIM trained and credentialed.
 AROC is the license holder of the FIM in Australia and New Zealand and can organise a FIM Master Trainer to provide a FIM training workshop at your facility if required.
 Contact the FIM Coordinator to discuss the cost and timing of training for your staff.